Rolls Royce Bombing 27th July 1942

 • George Henry Gratton, 62, buried in Nottingham Road Cemetery

-• Dora Greatorex, 21, buried in Nottingham Road Cemetery
+• Dora Greatorex, 21, buried in Nottingham Road Cemetery.
+Fiancee of Sydney Higgins.

 • Francis Robert Grimmer, 51, buried in Chellaston Cemetery